*The first section of this essay appears on www.blackdiaries.org*

 I don’t doubt it at all.

-I suppose what is infuriating about that woman is that she made me feel as if I had done something to her, that me being me was an affront to her.
+I suppose what is infuriating about Hugh’s wife is that she made me feel as if I had done something to her, that me being me was an affront to her.
 What is infuriating about that memory is that I was polite when I could have been true to myself and asked her what her damn problem was.
 I am angry at myself for not standing up to her.
 I am angry at myself for believing that my kindness, my manners, my niceness would eliminate or outweigh her obvious distaste for me, would change her lack of kindness, would erase her racist and prejudiced perspective.
 But would a show of my anger have changed her either?

 This time I will stare back and finally be just like my mother.
 Just like I’ve always wanted.